-A residence hall suite or apartment is more than a place for sleeping and storing books.
 FMU will be your home, the place where you study, socialize, and live.
-Therefore, we work hard to make sure our halls and apartments are inviting, comfortable, safe places to live and learn.
+Therefore, we work hard to make sure our halls and apartments are comfortable, safe places to live and learn.

 Designed to create a sense of community, each residence hall floor or apartment building houses approximately 40 to 48 students.
-In every residential community-each residence hall floor and every apartment building-a student serves as a Resident Assistant (RA).
-RAs provide residential students with services such as lockouts, guest registration, programming, conflict mediation, and much more.
+On each residence hall floor and in every apartment building, a student serves as a Resident Assistant (RA).
+RAs provide residential students with assistance such programming, conflict mediation, participation in the campus community, and much more.

-One of the purposes of the FMU Housing department-one of our greatest achievements-is helping students become involved in the FMU community.
-We know the more a student becomes involved in their community they increase their likelihood of achieving their goals in and out of the classroom.
-Getting involved in your community is as easy as getting to know your roommates/ suitemates, talking to your RA, or saying hello to neighbors on your floor or in your building.
-Attending RA programs, campus-wide events, or joining a student organization also helps students get and stay involved in the community.
-And while it is an RA's duty to encourage students in their community to become involved, FMU expects each student to take ownership of their experience here at FMU.
+One of the purposes of the FMU Housing office, is to assist students in becoming more involved in the campus community.
+Student involvement and participation increases the likelihood of students achieving their goals - in and out of the classroom.
+Getting involved in your community is as easy as getting to know your roommates/suitemates, talking to your RA, or saying hello to neighbors on your floor or in your building.
+Attending RA programs, campus-wide events, or joining a student organization also helps students participate in the campus community.
+And while it is an RA's duty to encourage students, we expect each student to take ownership of their experience here at FMU.